HMS Alligator (1787): French Revolutionary Wars

 From February 1793 her commander was Captain William Afleck, who served briefly in the North Sea, achieving success against French privateers in the region.
 On 12 February 1793 he captured the Sans Peur, followed by the Prend Tout on 21 February.
 Afleck left Britain bound for the Leeward Islands on 18 March 1793.

 He stopped at Halifax, where the schooner joined him.
 From there they sailed, with three transports carrying an artillery detachment and 310 troops primarily from the 4th Regiment of Foot, all under the command of Brigadier General James Ogilvie, to St Pierre and Miquelon on 7 May.
 They captured Saint Pierre on 14 May without firing a shot.
 They also captured 18 small vessels carrying fish, and two American schooners with provisions and naval stores. joined them a day later and then sailed to Miquelon to complete the conquest.
 Prize money for the capture of the islands was paid in October 1796.

 On 11 December 1793, Alligator captured the French ship Triomphant in St Marks Bay, in the island of Hispaniola.
 Next, Alligator captured the French 14-gun Liberté near Jamaica on 28 March 1794.
 On 14 June, Alligator was among the vessels that participated in the capture of Port-au-Prince.
 In October that year command passed to Captain Thomas Surridge.
-Captain Thomas Afleck succeeded Surridgein January 1795, and paid Alligator off the following month.
+Captain Thomas Afleck succeeded Surridgein January 1795 and paid Alligator off the following month.

 Alligator was laid up at Portsmouth for five years, until being refitted there as a 16-gun troopship between February and March 1800.
 She was recommissioned in February under Captain George Bowen, under whom she took part in operations off Egypt during the French campaign there.
 While supporting the landing of troops in Abu Qir Bay had one man killed and three wounded.
 On 17 July she recaptured the Anchor.
 Because Alligator served in the navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 to all surviving claimants.

 Captain Philip Beaver took over command in May 1802.
 He remained Alligators captain until she was recommissioned in May the following year under Commander Charles Richardson.

-In April 1803, however, Alligator was sailing from Gibraltar to Britain in company with and the store ship Prevoyante when they sighted two French ships of the line off Cape St. Vincent.
+In April 1803, however, Alligator was sailing from Gibraltar to Britain in company with and the store ship when they sighted two French ships of the line off Cape St. Vincent.
 The French ships veered off rather than engage the British vessels.
 Later that year Alligator went out to the Leeward Islands and on 27 September was one of a number of ships that captured the 18-gun Dutch ship at Demerara.